 Average smartphone users touch their smartphones 2,617 times a day, and 70% of the U.S. residents are smartphone users.
 Leaving numbers aside, we’ve all watched and felt smartphones gain importance in our life.
-This importance is due less to the devices themselves, and more to their ability to connect to the Internet.
+This importance is due less to the devices themselves and more to their ability to connect to the Internet.
 Digital distraction is on the rise, and social media will only worsen this.

 In theory, access to information and the added communication channels should make us smarter and help us live a better life.
 In practice, things look entirely different.

 We become addicted to Internet use; we forget to stop eating, we fall victim to depression, we are unable to sleep correctly, are we inhibit our creativity.

 No matter if we care to admit to it or not, digital distraction is a threat to our physical and mental wellness.
 The reasons are numerous, but let’s take a closer look at the most critical five of them in the following lines!

 6 Impacts Of Digital Distraction On Your Wellness

 Excess use of the Internet can lead to Internet Addiction Disorder, not too different from addiction to drugs and alcohol.
 It physically changes the structure of the prefrontal brain, affecting the white and grey matter amount.

 In doing so, it impacts the sufferer’s ability to focus, plan, and prioritize, determining the addiction to choosing Internet use over other essential tasks like working, eating, socializing, caring for their children, and more.

 In severe cases, Internet users can become a threat to the user’s life.

 2. Social Media Distractions Make You Less Productive